 CONSIDER THIS: Personally, I don’t think it’s realistic to ban all processed (or even ultra-processed) foods from your diet.
 I focus on getting whole and fresh foods and don’t worry about occasional ultra-processed foods.
 For me, it’s what I eat and feed my family most often that counts.

 Should You Give Your Kids Cereal?
 How to Pick the Healthiest Cereal for Kids

 Cereal is an easy and affordable breakfast (a bowl of cereal with milk costs on average 50 cents per serving) and some research shows it’s particularly helpful for supplying important nutrients to people in lower-income brackets.

 If you choose not to eat it or feed it to your kids, that’s fine.
 But there’s no need to demonize cereal or shame others for eating it.

 So what are the best cereals for kids?
 I’m all for occasional “treat” cereals–especially for vacation!
-But what about cereals you stock for everyday?
-If you’re feeling overwhelmed by the cereal aisle, here’s the rough criteria I use when comparing boxes:
+But what about cereals you stock for every day?
+If you’re feeling overwhelmed by the cereal aisle, here are the rough criteria I use when comparing boxes: